-But I’ve been doing web design for a long time (since 2003!), and I’ve had my fair share of clients who came to me after they built their own Squarespace website and realized it wasn’t attracting new clients.
+But I've been doing web design for a long time (since 2003!), and I get my fair share of clients who come to me after they've built their own Squarespace website and realize it isn't attracting new clients.

-But after closer inspection, I could see that there were bigger reasons why their websites weren’t bringing in new clients:
+But after closer inspection, I almost always see that there are bigger reasons why their websites aren't bringing in new clients:

-- Their navigation menu was overloaded and confusing
+- Their navigation menu is overloaded and confusing

-- There was no sense of direction or flow guiding visitors to take important actions
+- There's no sense of direction or flow guiding visitors to take important actions

-- Their email opt-ins were uninspiring and ineffective
+- Their email opt-ins are uninspiring and ineffective

 ...Just to name a few.

-In short, their websites had no strategy behind them.
+In short, their websites have no strategy behind them.

-Naturally, the need for a well-planned website strategy wasn’t on my clients’ minds—their realms of genius were in running their businesses—so they didn’t realize this was the problem.
+Naturally, the need for a well-planned website strategy isn't on my clients' minds—their realms of genius are in running their businesses—so they don't realize this is the problem.